Great Retreat (Russia): Offensive

-During the first two days of battle, Gallwitz's Twelfth Army pushed Alexander Litvinov's First Army back 9 mi and captured 7,000 prisoners.
-By 17 July, Gallwitz's Twelfth Army and Friedrich von Scholtz's Eighth Army had pushed the Russian First and Twelfth Armies to the Narew.
-On 14 July, the Austro-Hungarian First Army, redeployed from the south of Woyrsch Corps to the east of Mackensen, advanced towards Sokal.
-The First Army was then to form a bridgehead across the Bug, defended by the Russian Eighth Army, which they achieved by 18 July, and commenced to move towards Włodzimierz Wołyński.
+During the first two days of battle, Gallwitz's 12th Army pushed Alexander Litvinov's 1st Army back 9 mi and captured 7,000 prisoners.
+By 17 July, Gallwitz's 12th Army and Friedrich von Scholtz's 8th Army had pushed the Russian 1st and 12th Armies to the Narew.
+On 14 July, the Austro-Hungarian 1st Army, redeployed from the south of Woyrsch Corps to the east of Mackensen, advanced towards Sokal.
+The 1st Army was then to form a bridgehead across the Bug, defended by the Russian 8th Army, which they achieved by 18 July, and commenced to move towards Włodzimierz Wołyński.
 On 15 July, the Bug Army overran Russian defenses, forcing their retreat.
-On 16 July, Mackensen's Eleventh Army overran the first line of Russian defenses, captured Krasnostaw, and about 6000 prisoners.
+On 16 July, Mackensen's 11th Army overran the first line of Russian defenses, captured Krasnostaw, and about 6000 prisoners.
 By 18 July, they had advanced north 19 mi, and captured 15,000 prisoners.
 On 17 July, the Woyrsch Corps commenced its attack, and captured Radom.

-On 22 July, as the Austro-Hungarian Fourth Army advanced towards Lublin, Alexeyev ordered a retreat towards Ivangorod.
+On 22 July, as the Austro-Hungarian 4th Army advanced towards Lublin, Alexeyev ordered a retreat towards Ivangorod.
 On 23 July, Ober Ost was able to establish a bridgehead across the Narew at Pułtusk.
 At this stage of the battle, a swift breakthrough by the Central Powers became doubtful.
 In the words of Ludendorff, "The Russian Army was certainly forced to move [back], but it escaped.
 It launched constant determined counterattacks with powerful forces to reorganize and successfully mount prolonged resistance."
 Max Hoffmann noted, "It seems that the Russians are actually repeating [the events of] 1812 and retreating along the entire front.
 They are setting fire to hundreds of their own villages, whose inhabitants have been evacuated."